Low Carb Instant Pot Buttered Cabbage is a super easy and delicious cabbage side dish. Fork tender cabbage cooks up quickly in the pressure cooker.

 - Lock on lid and close pressure valve.
 Cook at high pressure (most machines default to high pressure) for 1 minute.

-- When beep sounds, wait 4 minutes and then switch the pressure valve to open and release the rest of the pressure.
+- When beep sounds, wait 2-4 minutes (depending on how soft you want the cabbage) and then switch the pressure valve to open and release the rest of the pressure.

 - There will be some liquid in the bottom.
 Mix the buttery liquid with the cabbage together.